gsbitse/gsb_best_practices/README.md

 ## Git
 - Commit early, commit often.
+- If you are working on a task that has an associated Jira ticket, please create a branch for the issue using the issue number as the name of the branch, for example, WP-100.
 - Prefix your commits with the ticket number.
 - Never prefix your commits with a `#` sign, this can cause the commit to be lost during rebase.
 - Use `git add -p` to stage individual hunks, and use `git diff --staged` to review before committing.